gmorky/aster-dems-cleanup/README.md

 # ASTER DEMs Cleanup

 This repository contains MATLAB code for processing ASTER digital elevation models (DEMs) to prepare them for geomorphic change computations as described by Maurer et al. (2019).
-Only individual ASTER scenes downloaded from the METI AIST Data Archive System (MADAS) maintained by the National Institute of Advanced Industrial Science and Technology (AIST) and Geological Survey of Japan (https://gbank.gsj.jp/madas/map/index.html) are compatible as input.
-Using a user-specified reference DEM as ground-truth, the majority of erroneous elevation pixels (primarily caused by poor image contrast and clouds) are removed.
-Each ASTER DEM is then spatially aligned to the reference DEM using optimization routines.
+Only individual ASTER scenes (and associated metadata) downloaded from the METI AIST Data Archive System (MADAS) are compatible as input (https://gbank.gsj.jp/madas/map/index.html).
+Using a user-specified reference DEM as ground-truth, this code removes the majority of erroneous elevation pixels (primarily caused by poor image contrast and clouds), then spatially aligns each ASTER DEM to the reference DEM using optimization routines.

 ## Requirements